ankursoni/kubernetes-operator-roiergasias/examples/machine-learning/local/README.md

 # apply the manifest
 kubectl apply -f machine-learning-workflow-manifest.yaml

-# browse pod created by the job
+# browse pod created by the workflow
 kubectl get pods -n roiergasias

-# check pod logs for the output
+# check pod logs for the output and wait till it is completed
 kubectl logs roiergasias-workflow-<STRING_FROM_PREVIOUS_STEP> -n roiergasias

 # check the contents of local directory for output files like weatherAUS.csv, processed-weatherAUS.csv and ml-model.joblib